 2014 © Dawn L. Huffaker

 All rights reserved.

-This poem will be included in the new book The Phoenix Rises which will showcase the poetry of Maria Kontaxis and myself.
+This poem will be included in the new book I Will Fly which will showcase the poetry of Maria Kontaxis and myself.
 If you would like to be notified when the book is available, please go to my website and sign the guestbook.